anuschka/anuschka.github.io/_posts/2016-06-09-forms_in_django.md

         return HttpResponseRedirect('/reagent/')
 </code>
 </pre>
-* render form error messages as described <a href="https://docs.djangoproject.com/en/1.9/topics/forms/">here</a> or use  django_bootstrap3
+* render form error messages as described <a href="https://docs.djangoproject.com/en/1.9/topics/forms/">here</a> or use  django_bootstrap3 as an alternative solution. django_bootstrap3
 *

+* Item 1
+* Item 2
+  * Item 2a
+  * Item 2b